MdBayazid-star/DOCTOR-SERVICES/READM.md

 # `Getting Started with Health`

+# `Getting Started with Health Plus`

-The project Live Link was  [Health](https://blissful-tereshkova-2130dd.netlify.app/).
+The project Live Link was [Health Plus](https://health-plus-2021.web.app/).

-## `What Do You Know From This Website ???`
+### `What Do You Know From This Website ???`

+- Mtandard dummy texr since when an unknown printer took a galley.MediPoint Lorem ipsum dolor sit amet, consetetur sadipscing elitr, At accusam aliquyam.'s standard dummy texr since when an unknown printer took a galley consetetur.

+- We understand that visiting the dentist can be stressful, so we have designed our facility and procedures with your comfort and ease in mind

+- Everyone at Comfortable Care Dental, from our front office staff to our hygienists and dentists, will make sure that your dental treatment is as effective, affordable, and pleasant as possible.

+- Your smile is in good hands!
+The dentists, hygienists, and technicians here at Comfortable Care Dental have the education and experience to meet all your oral health care needs.

+- We are dedicated to maintaining the highest quality of dental care through on-going training and continuing education in the latest techniques and equipment.

-## `What Do You Do IN This Website ???`
+### `What Do You Do IN This Website ???`

-* Money Heist (Spanish: La casa de papel, "The House of Paper") is a Spanish heist crime drama television series created by Álex Pina.

-* The series traces two long-prepared heists led by the Professor (Álvaro Morte), one on the Royal Mint of Spain, and one on the Bank of Spain, told from the perspective of one of the robbers, Tokyo (Úrsula Corberó)

-* The series received several awards including the International Emmy Award for Best Drama Series at the 46th International Emmy Awards, as well as critical acclaim for its sophisticated plot, interpersonal dramas, direction, and for trying to innovate Spanish television

-* Sing UP For Free
+- Sing UP For Free For Get Extra Power

-* Follow Charecter
+- Add Cart Is Not Available

-## `To Know About Devoloper`
+## `To Know About Developer`

 This Is [Linkdun](https://www.linkedin.com/in/md-bayazid-5bb117216/)

 This Is [GitHub](https://github.com/MdBayazid-star)